ColOfAbRiX/the-road-to-fp/00_introduction.md

 I never studied functional programming (FP) at university and until few years ago it was just a fancy word that appeared on some random blogs.
 It's only after a long while that I discovered the Scala language.
-I was quickly captured by the it and I wanted to know more and be fluent.
+I was quickly captured by it and I wanted to know more and be fluent.
 So I hit "functional programming" and I discovered it was not just a fancy word at all!
-As quick as my interest grew also my frustration grew because I found out that, for me at least, information is very spread around (blogs, videos, books, libraries etc.) and that I could find only extremes: very basic stuff or extremely complicated mathy contents "way beyond human comprehension".
+As quick as my interest grew also my frustration did because I found out that, for me at least, information is very spread around (blogs, videos, books, libraries etc.) and that I could find only extremes: very basic stuff or extremely complicated mathy contents "way beyond human comprehension".